hrishikesh-2000/hrishikesh-2000/README.md

 ## 📘 On a Quest to Figure This Stuff Out
 - Deepening my knowledge of PySpark for handling large-scale data applications.
 - Expanding CI/CD and DevOps skills for seamless data pipeline deployments.
-- Learning best practices in cloud data engineerifocusingcus on Azure services.
+- Learning best practices in cloud data engineering focusing on Azure services.
 - 🌱 I’m currently learning and expanding my knowledge in **Docker, PySpark, Python DSA, and Kafka**
 - 🎸 Aspiring Rockstar in the Making!
 Currently learning guitar, so if you hear any out-of-tune noises, it's all part of the "creative process"! 🎶